Alfred Dock

-Alfred Dock is a dock at Birkenhead, Merseyside, England.
+Alfred Dock is a dock at Wallasey, Merseyside, England.
 The dock covers an area of 8 acre and provides access to the Great Float from the River Mersey.

 History

 In 1856, J. B. Hartley produced plans for alternative river access to the Great Float, as the Great Low Water Basin proved to be insufficient.
 Completed in 1866, the dock was named after Prince Alfred, Duke of Edinburgh, second son of Queen Victoria, and opened by him on 21 June 1866.

 Designed to replace the Great Low Water Basin, the dock was originally constructed with three lock entrances from the river of 30 ft, 50 ft and 100 ft, and three passages onwards to the Great Float.
 This provided much expanded access to the Birkenhead dock system, which was also served by an entrance channel further south via Morpeth Dock.

 In order to accommodate larger vessels, the 30 ft and 50 ft lock entrances and passages were combined into an 80 ft system and deepened, between 1926-9.
 This meant the removal of a river lock entrance and an access channel to the Great Float, in order to reconstruct the remaining facilities.
 At the same time, a bascule bridge and a swing bridge were constructed over two remaining passages.
 The dock was arranged so that the whole dock could be used as a lock.

 By the beginning of the 1980s, the remaining southern lock entrance had closed and was partly filled in.
 The redevelopment of Tower Road over a decade later precipitated in the removal of the swing bridge and the sealing up of the southern passage.

 The north quayside of Alfred Dock was an open quay.
 The southern quayside was unallocated.